 ConVal Elementary Schools value positive, meaningful communication between school and home.
-Parents also benefit when they volunteer, participate in parent-teacher conferences, review progress reports and report cards, attend special student presentations, performances, and come to the school-wide Open House.
+Parents/Guardians also benefit when they volunteer, participate in parent-teacher conferences, review progress reports and report cards, attend special student presentations, performances, and come to the school-wide Open House.

-Parents will receive regular communication from the school about their child's learning progress.
-Students in grades K-4 receive standards-based report cards at the end of each trimester, or approximately every 60 days.
-This year, there is one planned parent-teacher conference day to be held on November 8, 2022.
+Parents/Guardians will receive regular communication from the school about their student's learning progress.
+Students in grades K-5 receive standards-based report cards at the end of each trimester, or approximately every 60 days.
+This year, there is one planned parent-teacher conference day to be held on November 7, 2023.
 Student progress is reported for academic, prosocial behaviors, and approaches to learning.
-Sample report cards can be found on the HES website.
+Sample report cards can be found on the DCS website.
 For further information, please refer to District Policy IKA.
-The principal will notify parents of upcoming school-wide assessments.
-Assessment results (NHSAS, NWEA MAPS, AIMSWeb) will be sent home to parents after each testing period.
+The principal will notify parents/guardians of upcoming school-wide assessments.
+Assessment results (NHSAS, NWEA MAPS, AIMSWeb) will be sent home to parents/guardians after each testing period.